 I’ve never been convinced that angels must glow and demons must rot.
 Some demons are devastatingly beautiful.
 Some angels arrive broken and bleeding.
 The aesthetic of each is layered, fluid, not confined to Renaissance paintings or neon-drenched horror tropes.
 Their energy is tone, not costume.
 There’s poetry in the paradox.

-In society, we’re taught to name the angel, fear the demon—but the systems around us reward selfishness, ego, and destruction masked as ambition.
+In society, we’re taught to name the angel, fear the demon.
+Yet, the systems around us reward selfishness, ego, and destruction masked as ambition.
 It’s culturally safer to chase the power of demons than the humility of angels.
 Thus, we live in a societal system that favors Angels in theory, but Demons in practice, even if we’re taught that it’s supposed to be the other way round.

-The spiritual war is not waged in heaven or hell—it’s in the unremarkable choices we make when no one’s watching.
+Critically, then, we must ask: What incentivizes demonic behavior?
+Who profits when we give in?
+And what does resistance cost us?
+The spiritual war isn’t waged in heaven or hell—it’s in the unremarkable choices we make when no one’s watching.
 Whether we soothe or scald.
 Whether we forgive or flinch.
 Whether we show up as guardians or saboteurs.
 Angels and demons aren’t out there.
-They’re in here.
+They’re inside each of us.

 Leave a Reply